Definition of Globalization

-The internet is the major contributor to globalization and that too not confining to technologically but to other areas as well as it helps in the cultural exchange of arts easily.
-CNN which is the global news network is able to spread and telecasting its news globally by using the technology.
-The cell phone connects peoples of all over the world and that too at a multimedia level.
+The internet is the major contributor to globalization, and that too is not confined to technology but to other areas as well as it helps in the cultural exchange of arts easily.
+CNN, the global news network, can spread and telecasting its news globally using the technology.
+The cell phone connects people of all over the world and that too at a multimedia level.

 Example 7 – Banking Industry Globalization

-Hongkong and Shanghai Banking Corporation Limited are also known as HSBC founded in the year 1865 is one of the top banks operating in the world.
-It is holding operations in 85 countries globally with its headquarters located in London.
+Hongkong and Shanghai Banking Corporation Limited are also known as HSBC, founded in the year 1865, is one of the top banks operating in the world.
+It holds operations in 85 countries globally with its headquarters located in London.
 This shows that globalization has a good presence in the banking industry.

 Conclusion – Globalization Example

-Thus the globalization is the process of expanding the system from the regional or national level to encompass the entire planet.
-This trend can be seen in the Trade, Immigration, Communication, Media, Entertainment, Culture, etc. Generally, globalization could be Financial Globalization, Economic Globalization, Technological Globalization, Political Globalization, Cultural Globalization, Ecological Globalization, and Sociological Globalization, etc. the above-mentioned example are some of the examples of globalization in the different industries.
-There are various other examples as well which shows that globalization exists in various different areas.
+Thus globalization is the process of expanding the system from the regional or national level to encompass the entire planet.
+This trend can be seen in the Trade, Immigration, Communication, Media, Entertainment, Culture, etc. Generally, globalization could be Financial Globalization, Economic Globalization, Technological Globalization, Political Globalization, Cultural Globalization, Ecological Globalization, Sociological Globalization, etc. the above-mentioned example are some of the examples of globalization in different industries.
+There are various other examples, which shows that globalization exists in various areas.

-This has been a guide to Globalization Example.
-Here we discussed the Globalization Example.
+This is a guide to Globalization Example.
+Here we have discussed the Globalization Example.
 You can also go through our other suggested articles to learn more –